Danny-Money/pingback_implementation/README.md

-# pingback_implementation
+# Pingback Implementation
-Testing a variation of pingback
+Testing a variation of pingback base on the malware described by [TrustWave](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/backdoor-at-the-end-of-the-icmp-tunnel/)/[SpiderLabs](https://github.com/SpiderLabs/pingback)

 pingback_server.py under is ran on the computer that is hosting whatever files you want to download.